 So How Many Chapters Should I Aim For?

-As previously stated, there’s no magic number.
+As previously stated, there’s no magic number to how many chapters are in a novel.
 The best way to know how many chapters you should write is to write an outline or draft and see what feels most natural with your story.
 Then make sure that it flows properly, and the pacing is on point.

 Make sure that the position of the breaks adds to the story rather than detracting from it.
 When you have done all of that, you should end up with a perfectly appropriate number of chapters for your novel.